Research Team Collective

 Hana is passionate about inequalities, art and culture, and the lives and experiences of young people in cities.
 This mixed-methods research aims to explore how urban regeneration impacts the psychosocial health of young people in South East London.
 She has worked with 8 with young people as peer researchers on an arts-based research project to explore how they experience changes in their neighbourhood.
 Their research findings and digital magazine are available online.
 This project is funded by the Economic Social Research Council.

-Thesis title: Faith and well-being among Christian ethnic minority groups in South East London
+Thesis title: Religion, religious coping and mental health among Black ethnic groups in south-east London

 Sanchika is interested in health inequalities and Community Based Participatory Research methods.
 Her mixed-methods PhD aims to explore how religious coping affects mental health and help-seeking among Christians from Black ethnic groups in South East London.
 It will be guided by a group of Peer Researchers, and will use Participatory Action Research approaches, along with qualitative and quantitative research methods to address the aims.
 This project is funded by the Economic Social Research Council, as part of the Centre for Society and Mental Health.
 For more information on the project please click here